Compliance and Integrity Program:

 From the integrity side, the program is designed to promote the university’s values and strives to integrate these values into its daily and long-term decisions and actions related to its teaching, research, and business practices.

-The creation of the Compliance and Integrity Program and the University Compliance & Integrity Manager position demonstrate the university’s commitment to meeting our legal and regulatory responsibilities, and fostering a culture that promotes ethical conduct and the university’s values.
+The creation of the Compliance and Integrity Program and the University Compliance, Ethics & Enterprise Risk Management Officer position demonstrate the university’s commitment to meeting our legal and regulatory responsibilities, and fostering a culture that promotes ethical conduct and the university’s values.
+For more information about the Program’s attributes and activities can be found in NC State’s Compliance and Integrity Program Plan.

 What are the benefits of a university compliance and integrity program?